CCI-MOC/hil/docs/developer-guidelines.md

 ### Friendliness

-We want the MOC HaaS to be a pleasure to work with.
+We want the MOC HIL to be a pleasure to work with.
 Thus, while we want to ensure a high level of code quality, we don't want new project contributors to get overwhelmed.
 This should be kept in mind while conducting a review.
 In some cases, such as missing tests, it may help a new contributor for an